Skip to main content

 When you have completed your selection, click Next.

-Now, you will have one more chance to review the Clients that will be migrated.
-If everything looks good, click Migrate and we will take care of the rest.
+Now, you'll have one more chance to review the Clients that will be migrated.
+If everything looks good, click Migrate, and we'll take care of the rest.

-💡 Tip: if you need to make changes to your selection, click Remove, then click on Select Clients to return to step one where you can select the Clients anew.
+💡 Tip: if you need to make changes to your selection, click Remove, then click on Select Clients on the left-hand side to choose the Clients again.

-Note: Migrating Clients to Trackunit Manager will delete the Customer in Classic Manager and all of their associated Alarms and Reports.
+Note: Migrating Clients to Customer will delete the Client in Classic Manager and all of their associated Reports.

-If a Client has not been migrated or deleted by March 31, 2025 they will automatically be migrated to Trackunit Manager using a default Customer Type.
+If a Client has not been migrated or deleted by the end of your migration period, they will be migrated automatically to Trackunit Manager using a default Customer Type.

 Migrating Services to Service Management

-Before starting the migration process, you will need to have at least one service plan created in the Service Management app in Trackunit Manager to assign assets to.
+Before starting the migration process, you'll need to have at least one service plan created in the Service Management app in Trackunit Manager to assign assets to.
 Click here to learn how to create a service plan in Trackunit Manager

 2. Click on the Migration Tool app in the left-hand menu.